What are the best iPhones to play mobile games on?

 If you're anything like me, mobile games aren't just a way to pass the time.
 They let us challenge friends, play online, and enjoy titles you won't find on other consoles — plus, with Apple Arcade, iOS users have a lot to choose from.
-That means you need the best iPhone for gaming and our top honor goes to the iPhone 12 Pro Max.
-The A14 Bionic chip is powerful enough to run any mobile game, and 5G makes downloading a breeze.
-With 128GB of storage, you'll also have plenty of room for all your games.
-But it's not the only iPhone for gaming, and these are the top five.
+That means you need the best iPhone for gaming and our top honor goes to the iPhone 13 Pro Max.
+The A15 Bionic chip is powerful enough to run any mobile game, and 5G makes downloading a breeze.
+With 128GB of storage, you'll also have plenty of room for all your games — but it's not the only iPhone for gaming.
+These are the top five.

-The iPhone 12 Pro Max is Apple's latest phone, and it's one of the best they've made.
-Sure, the 6.7-inch screen is big, but if you're a gamer, you'll want the extra-large display that goes edge-to-edge instead of being interrupted by a large amount of bevel.
+The iPhone 13 Pro Max is Apple's flagship phone, and it's one of the best its made.
+Sure, the 6.68-inch screen is big, but if you're a gamer, you'll want the extra-large display that goes edge-to-edge instead of being interrupted by a large amount of bevel.

-The iPhone 12 Pro Max also features the A14 Bionic chip, which means it's ultra-powerful.
+The iPhone 13 Pro Max also features the A15 Bionic chip, which means it's ultra-powerful.
 While older iPhones feature chips made by other manufacturers, the A-series were made by Apple for Apple devices.
 It's the most powerful iPhone to date, and that'll come in handy when playing, downloading, and running large games and files.
 Experience less lag and enjoy more of the games you love without slowing down your phone, a critical detail for online games like, say, Mario Kart Tour.

-The iPhone 12 Pro Max also has a lot of storage—enough for any mobile and iOS gamer.
+The iPhone 13 Pro Max also has a lot of storage — enough for any mobile gamer.
 It starts at 128 GB of storage, but you don't have to stop there.
 For an extra charge, you can upgrade to 256GB or even 512GB.
 For context, the baseline Macbook Pro doesn't even have 512 GB of storage, so you know you'll be able to download and store all your games, and any save data they need.

-If you're worried, all these features will drain your battery life, you can rest easy.
+If you're worried all these features will drain your battery life, you can rest easy.
 Get up to 20 hours of video playback or 12 hours streamed with the rechargeable lithium‑ion battery.
 You can use regular wired or wireless charging, so juicing up is a breeze!

-If gaming is the deciding factor when purchasing a phone, the iPhone 12 Pro Max is for you.
-It might be a little clunky for other uses, but the bright OLED display, the size, power, and storage make it a great option for anyone who wants to take full advantage of Apple Arcade.
+If gaming is the deciding factor when purchasing a phone, the iPhone 13 Pro Max is for you.
+It might be a little clunky for other uses, but the bright OLED display, and the size, power, and storage make it a great option for anyone who wants to take full advantage of Apple Arcade.

 Pros: